Voultapher/Vool/README.md

 Easiest way is to download the entire project, compile it and take a look at main() in Source.cpp.

-Make sure that the main folder is included, so that the unit tests can include the needed header files.

 ## Features

 ###Vecmap.h